 The Verde River Valley where Rio Verde now lies was settled in the 1880’s by small farmers who grew hay and alfalfa to feed the horses at the Fort McDowell Army post.
 Eventually the small farms combined to become the Box Bar Ranch.
 This ranch still exists to this day.
 In 1970, the adjacent land was sold to Rio Verde Development, Inc. and building began in 1973.
 When Rio Verde became built out, additional property was developed just north of Rio Verde.
 In 1992 construction began on Tonto Verde.

 An adult 55+ community is where at least 80% of the households must have one member who is 55 years old or older to be in residence.
 The 80% rule makes it possible for residents to be less than 55, but no one under 19 years of age may be a permanent resident.
 Because Rio and Tonto Verde are 55+ communities, the residents pay no city school taxes, just county taxes on their properties.

-Annual dues to the Rio Verde Association for 2019 are $4146, payable in advance in two payments on January first and July first.
+Annual dues to the Rio Verde Association in 2021 are $4468, payable in advance in two payments on January first and July first.
 This includes Community facilities such as the swimming pool, tennis courts, pickle ball courts, fitness center, library, card and art rooms, exercise classes, garbage and recycling pick- up, street maintenance, basic cable, common area maintenance and a social membership equivalent to Rio Verde Country Club.
 If you live in a townhouse you may have an additional fee for landscaping and exterior painting of your unit if your townhouse is in a townhouse HOA.
 These dues range from $1600-$2080 per year, dependent on your location and type of unit.